 Joanna Stolove, LCSW has been the Assistant Director at MRHS since 2007.
 Ms. Stolove has a Masters of Social Work (MSW) degree from Yeshiva University and completed advanced training in psychoanalytic psychotherapy.
 Prior to joining MRHS, Ms. Stolove was a Mental Health Liaison at the Jewish Guild for the Blind and a private practitioner.

 Margaret Bianchi has been the MRHS Office Manager since 2002.
 A graduate of Fordham University, she brings a wealth of administrative experience working in the non-profit field.
 Working with a community like MRHS has been a richly rewarding experience.

-Saudia Garnette, Social Work intern, is a student in the Rutgers University online program.
+Saudia Garnette, Social Worker, is a graduate of the Rutgers University online program.
 Ms. Garnette studied Human Services at The New York City College of Technology and earned an AAS degree in 2016.
 She received her Bachelors in Art History from Hunter College in 2012.
 Ms. Garnette is new to Social Work but has always been passionate about working with older adults.
 Prior to entering the helping profession, she worked in magazine publishing for 26 years.